suresh03/IppoPayAssignment/README.md

-Given a string password, return the minimum number of steps required to make password strong. if password is already strong, return 0. i have mentioned Logic for PasswordValidation in passwordUtils.js file
+Given a string password, return the minimum number of steps required to make password strong. if password is already strong, return 0.

+2.i have mentioned Logic for PasswordValidation in passwordUtils.js file